-Ia and kasik can combine with NPs, postpositional phrases, VPs, or even a full clause.
-Usually, the phrase final position is the most common position (ia), but they can also appear in final position, in which case they seem to form an independent intonational unit (ib).
+&lt;sup>40 Ia and kasik can combine with NPs, postpositional phrases, VPs, or even a full clause.
+Usually, the phrase initial position is the most common position (ia), but they can also appear in final position, in which case they seem to form an independent intonational unit (ib).
 The intermediate position is ungrammatical.